 Lunchtime Nurture Group

 We hold Nurture Group each day in our Arboretum, which is a 'calm' space with comfy chairs, cushions and beanbags and lots of 'play' resources in it.
-Lunchtimes can be a vulnerable time for some children, especially those with a SEND.
+Lunchtimes can be a vulnerable time for some children, especially those with a SEN diagnosis.
 Nurture Group enables these children to share a space with a small group of others, with trained staff support, and get away from the hustle and bustle of the playground.
 We often play quiet, meditative music and the children can play games together, sit quietly and read, do mindfulness colouring or chat.
 The group is child-led and the staff will support them in whatever it is they need at that particular time.
 Nurture Group provides the children with familiarity and comfort when they are struggling with the unpredictability of the outside alternative.

 Lego® therapy is a social development program for children with autism spectrum disorder

 or other social communication difficulties.
 It uses children's love of playing with Lego® to help them develop communication and social skills.
 We have trained staff who can support children with Lego Therapy at lunchtimes, as part of a small group intervention or during Nurture Group.

 We have a beautiful circular mosaic created on the ground at one end of our playground.
 The mosaic is very personal to our school as it was created by all the pupils at the time and represents all of our twelve school values.
 The pictures were designed by individual children and then included in our mosaic using tiny pieces of coloured ceramic which they all helped to put together.
 The mosaic also has 3 curved benches around it and a brightly coloured awning over the top.
 This area is sometimes used for outdoor learning in the good weather, but can also be used as a quiet area of reflection to be enjoyed at playtimes.